logo for exercise for weight loss

 4. Hold for one second at the top of the move and slowly return to starting position.

-5. Repeat for 8 to 15 reps.
+5. Repeat for 8 to 15 reps

-Note: If you feel pressure or pain in your neck, just take one hand and place it behind your head for additional support, keeping one arm straight.
+If you feel pressure or pain in your neck, just take one hand and place it behind your head for additional support, keeping one arm straight.

 Back to List